Max-Styler/CaptureTheFlagBreakdown/OffensiveTemplate.md

         ![hashed_password](/Images/MYSQL_get_hashes.PNG)
       - Then used John the ripper to crack the hashed password (pink84).
         ![CrackedHash](/Images/use_John_to_crack_steven.png)
-      - Then sshed into target1 using stevens account.
+      - SSHed into target1 using stevens account.
       - Used a python script to get escalate to root privilege.
         ```bash
         sudo python -c 'import pty;pty.spawn("/bin/bash")'
         ```
         ![EscalationToRoot](/Images/steven_getshell_and_Root.PNG)
-      - Then used cat to read flag4
+      - Used cat to read flag4

         ![flag4](/Images/flag4Command.PNG)